hphelion/documentation/commercial/GA1/commerical.services-overview.md

 See [Overview of the Ironic Service](/helion/openstack/services/ironic/overview/).

 ## Other services and features {#Other}

+The following services and features can be used with HP Helion OpenStack.

 **Centralized Logging**.
 The HP Helion OpenStack Centralized Logging uses a number of services and systems to collect logs throughout the cloud into a central system.
 The administrator can use a single graphic interface to view log information in charts, graphs, tables, histograms, and other forms.